One-Hit Wonders You Didn't Know Passed Away

 Singer, songwriter, and producer Van McCoy would have had an enviable career had he never even had a single design on becoming a performer.
 Often working with fellow songwriters Charles Kipps and sometime girlfriend Kendra Spotswood, he wrote or co-wrote such iconic tunes as "I Get the Sweetest Feeling," a No. 34 hit for Jackie Wilson; "Giving Up, " which cracked the Top 40 for Gladys Knight and the Pips; and "Baby I'm Yours," a No. 11 smash for Barbara Lewis.
 McCoy, though, wanted more — and throughout the '70s, he repeatedly tried to make an impact as a solo artist, releasing a series of LPs that failed to gain any traction.

-Seeking to capitalize on the disco craze, McCoy put together some new tracks for the 1975 LP "Disco Baby" — the last of which to be recorded was a lively tune, anchored by an earworm-y flute riff, inspired by a dance that had been described to him by New York DJ and producer David Todd.
-The name of that dance was the Latin Hustle, and you have now probably gathered that McCoy was moved by his conversation with Todd to cut "The Hustle," a smash hit that spent 15 weeks on the Billboard Hot 100 and peaked in the very top spot.
-After failing to grab lightning in a bottle again with several follow-up LPs, McCoy briefly returned to producing — but, tragically, he had a heart attack and died in 1979.
+Seeking to capitalize on the disco craze, McCoy put together some new tracks for the 1975 LP "Disco Baby," the last of which to be recorded was a lively tune anchored by an earworm-y flute riff, inspired by a dance that had been described to him by New York DJ and producer David Todd.
+The name of that dance was the Latin Hustle, and McCoy was moved by his conversation with Todd to cut "The Hustle," a smash hit that spent 15 weeks on the Billboard Hot 100 and peaked in the very top spot.
+After failing to grab lightning in a bottle again with several follow-up LPs, McCoy briefly returned to producing, but he tragically had a heart attack and died in 1979.

 Bobby Caldwell

 Caldwell was active in the music business both before and after his brush with top-10 success, starting out as a guitarist for the legendary Little Richard, and penning tunes later in his career for the likes of Peter Cetera, Boz Scaggs, and Neil Diamond.
 His signature tune has been covered dozens of times, and even sampled by Tupac for "Do For Love," a posthumous No. 21 hit for the rapper.
-Caldwell's final album, the brilliantly titled "Cool Uncle," was released in 2015; in March 2023, his wife Mary announced via Twitter that he had died at his home, at the age of 71, after years of health issues.
+Caldwell's final album, the brilliantly titled "Cool Uncle," was released in 2015.
+In March 2023, Calwell died at his home at the age of 71, after years of health issues.

 Henry Lee Jackson

-Jackson — who, of course, was six-foot-one, tons of fun, and dressed to a T — caught some flak in later years for cribbing pretty much all of his rhymes for the song from legendary old-school MC Grandmaster Caz, who voluntarily offered them up, but was a bit miffed when the song took off and he received no credit.
-But Hank's unique voice and delivery were undeniably a vital part of the Sugarhill Gang's formula, and while they never notched another mainstream hit, more than a few of their tunes are important parts of the old school rap canon, including "8th Wonder" and "Apache (Jump On It)."
+Jackson caught some flak in later years for cribbing pretty much all of his rhymes for the song from legendary old-school MC Grandmaster Caz, who voluntarily offered them up, but was a bit miffed when the song took off and he received no credit.
+But Hank's unique voice and delivery were undeniably a vital part of the Sugarhill Gang's formula, and while it never notched another mainstream hit, more than a few of its tunes are important parts of the old-school rap canon, including "8th Wonder" and "Apache (Jump On It)."
 After undergoing treatment for cancer, Hank died in 2014 at the age of 58.

 McFadden and Whitehead